 Surrounded by mountains and emerged in its lake, the city of Lugano is the centerpiece of Switzerland’s Ticino region.
 You’ll fall in love with the Italian architecture, lakeside promenades, waterfront parks, luxurious shopping streets and lively arcaded squares.
 The Italian touch is clearly noticeable in the cuisine, architecture, attitudes and a more laid-back life style.
 The Mediterranean scenery gives this lakeside city a particular charm.
 It also carries cultural fame driven by its Film Festival and being the residence of Hermann Hesse, the Nobel Prize winner.
-The wild beauty of the lakeshore, the dominating San Salvatore and Brè Mountains all speak for themselves and need to be top of your holiday plans.
+Lugano attractions are numerous!
+The wild stunning lakeshore, the dominating San Salvatore and Brè Mountains, all speak for themselves and need to be top of your holiday plans.
 Here we propose our selection of top 10 things to do in Lugano and during your stay!

 TIP: combine a Lugano boat tour with a walking tour.
-For example take a boat to Gandria and walking back to Lugano along the Sentiero dell’Olivo.
+For example take a boat to Gandria and walk back to Lugano along the Sentiero dell’Olivo.